Netzyn/AlexaTutorial/README.md

 ### Configuring Account Linking

-Streaming apps require account link in order to associate the users device with the Alexa interaction.
+Streaming apps require account linking in order to associate the users device with the Alexa interaction.
 * Select yes for account linking which will enable the remaining field in the screen.
 * Enter the authorization URL, provided with your application configuration.
 * Select implicit grant as the authorization grant type.